What does readability have to do with travel writing?

 Active writing is vigorous and strong.
 Writing with an active voice gives your writing more “oomph”.

 Sometimes MS-Word will find your passive phrases and make suggestions, but often it won’t.
+It will tell you if a sentence is passive, but it won't always help you fix it.
 As a writer, you need to know how to identify these phrases when your software can’t help.

 So here’s my last tip:

-Your sentence is active when the subject is before the verb.
+Your sentence is active when the subject comes before the verb.

 In the passive tense, the subject follows the verb.

-Passive sentences infiltrate our writing because it’s easy, but it’s lazy and doesn’t invigorate it.
+Passive sentences infiltrate our writing because it’s easy.
+But it’s lazy travel writing and it doesn’t invigorate the reader.
 Reduce your passive voice to a minimum.

 What’s an acceptable minimum?